IJSComplexMatter/cddm/doc/autoapi/cddm/multitau/index.rst

    :param viewer_interval: A positive integer, defines how frequently are plots updated 1 for most
                            frequent, higher numbers for less frequent updates.
    :type viewer_interval: int, optional
-   :param mode: Either "full" or "partial".
+   :param mode: Either "full" or "chunk".
 With mode = "full", output of this function
                 is identical to the output of :func:`ccorr_multi`.
-With mode = "partial", cross correlation between neigbouring chunks is not computed.
+With mode = "chunk", cross correlation between neighbouring chunks is not computed.
    :type mode: str
    :param mask: If specifed, computation is done only over elements specified by the mask.
                 The rest of elements are not computed, np.nan values are written to output